iamcal/homespring.js/README.md

 method will return when the program terminates, or when `max_ticks` have been reached.
 In the case of a non-terminating program, this method will not return unless `max_ticks` was specified.
 This method also returns the output as a single string, although the output callback (see below) can also be used.
-Any input must be immediaetly available to the input callback (see below), so is not suitable for an interactive process.
+Any input must be immediaetly available in the input property (see below), so is not suitable for an interactive process or one that needs multiple inputs.

 `run()` is similar to `runSync()`, but each tick of execution happens using `setTimeout()`.
 Because of this, the method will return immediately.
 You will need to hook up a termination callback (see below)